 Why should I go vegan?

 It helps your health, the animals and the planet.
 Personal benefits greatly depend on what kind of vegan you are.
-If you are junk food vegan, you probably won’t experience any personal benefits, but you’ll be still helping the animals and the planet.
+If you are junk food vegan, you probably won’t experience any personal benefits, but you’ll be still helping the animals.
 If you’re not a junk food vegan, you might discover some pretty cool stuff.
-These were my personal discoveries, but yours might be different (depending on your current health and gender):
+These were my personal discoveries, but yours might be different (depending on your health, age, gender...)

 • More energy